 We also explain insurance coverage levels of some household health insurance brand names via the links below:

-We also have a guide on how to pay for rehab with or without insurance.
+We also have a guide on how to pay for rehab without insurance.

 - National Institute on Drug Abuse.
 (2018).
 The science of drug use and addiction: The basics.